Prasad2531/Kafka-with-Springboot/README.md

 ## Usage

-- Access the producer endpoint at http://localhost:8080/produce to start producing data.
+- Access the producer endpoint at http://localhost:8080/location/update and hit POST request to start producing data.
 - Check the console logs to see the consumed data.